bugsnag/bugsnag-unity/UPGRADING.md

 config.AutoNotify = true;
 ```

+### Bugsnag.Configuration accessor removed

+The `Bugsnag.Configuration` accessor has been removed.
+You should supply all your configuration options up-front as recommended [here](#new-recommended-way-for-initializing-bugsnag).

 ## 4.1 to 4.2

 4.2.0 adds support for reporting C/C++ crashes in Android code.
 If you are using